nitint007/InfoglenTest/README.md

 6. Right click and run it as 'TestNG suite'

 # To run the single testNG case
-Please comment the not needed classes from tesNG.xml, save and run testng.xml as TestNG suite.
+Please comment on the 'not needed classes' from tesNG.xml, save, and run testng.xml as TestNG suite.

 -<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>--<*>-